 It’s time to rev up your motorhome engine and head for Brighton, the city by the sea, for bracing walks and a bit of culture.

-Bus services run at weekends and most public holidays from the pier or Old Steine to South Downs Beauty spots like Devil’s Dyke, Ditchling Beacon and Stanmer Park.
+Bus services run at weekends and most public holidays.
+They run from the pier or Old Steine to South Downs Beauty spots like Devil’s Dyke, Ditchling Beacon and Stanmer Park.
 Don’t forget to use your national concessionary travel pass issued by your Council.
 You can even “Take the Bus for a Walk”; and explore the countryside with a series of walks beginning and ending at bus stops; there are eighteen walks across The Downs from Beachy Head to Worthing.

 Royal Pavilion, Brighton